 We may in the future distribute taxable dividends that are payable in cash and shares of our common stock at the election of each stockholder.
-We may also determine to distribute a taxable dividend in the stock of a subsidiary in connection with a spin-off or other transaction, as in the case of our spin-off of New Residential in May 2013 and our spin-off of New Media in February 2014.
-We are currently considering a spin-off of our senior housing business, which could result in the distribution of a taxable dividend, although there can be no assurance as to the timing, terms, structure or completion of any such transaction.
+We may also determine to distribute a taxable dividend in the stock of a subsidiary in connection with a spin-off or other transaction, as in the case of our spin-off of New Residential in May 2013, our spin-off of New Media in February 2014 and our planned spin-off of New Senior on November 6, 2014.
 Taxable stockholders receiving such distributions will be required to include the full amount of the distribution as ordinary income to the extent of our current and accumulated earnings and profits for federal income tax purposes.
 As a result, stockholders may be required to pay income taxes with respect to such dividends in excess of the cash dividends received.
 If a U.S. stockholder sells the stock that it receives as a dividend in order to pay this tax, the sale proceeds may be less than the amount included in income with respect to the dividend, depending on the market price of our stock at the time of the sale.
 Furthermore, with respect to certain non-U.S. stockholders, we may be required to withhold U.S. tax with respect to such dividends, including in respect of all or a portion of such dividend that is payable in stock.
 In addition, if a significant number of our stockholders determine to sell shares of our common stock in order to pay taxes owed on dividends, it may put downward pressure on the trading price of our common stock.